 From 2008 to 2011, David was named to ‘The MSPmentor 250’, an annual listing of the top 250 executives and leaders shaping the managed services ecosystem, until 2012 when he was named to MSPmentor’s inaugural “Locked in the NOC” hall of fame list.
 His approach to managed services has influenced best practices in many aspects of the industry.

 Additionally, from 2010 to 2013, Schafran was also a Co-Founder and Managing Partner of Cogent Growth Partners, a buy-side mergers and acquisitions firm specifically focused on the IT Services space.
-Cogent’s life-cycle approach included M&A strategy definition; acquisition candidate search; deal negotiation; due diligence; drafting of transaction documents as well as integration planning, management and execution.
+Cogent’s life-cycle approach included M&A strategy definition; acquisition candidate search; deal negotiation; due diligence; drafting of transaction documents as well as integration planning, management, and execution.
 This holistic approach enabled the realization of maximum value from transactions and reduction of risks that often accompany acquisitions.
-At Cogent, David led operational evaluation of acquisition candidates and clients; pre and post transaction integration; and client management.
+At Cogent, David led the operational evaluation of acquisition candidates and clients; pre and post-transaction integration; and client management.

-Recently from 2015 to 2016, David took on a longer term engagement for one his consulting clients as the President of Aldridge Health.
-In his first four months, David assumed responsibility of a previous acquisition, Clyde Bennet & Associates, vetted and completed a second acquisition, the divestiture of Pact-One’s Texas, Oregon and Washington markets, including over 600 dental IT clients, and successfully combined the two.
-The new rebranded company, Aldridge Health, is an IT services firm specializing in developing, implementing, and supporting high-quality technology solutions for dental and medical practices.
+Recently from 2015 to 2016, David took on a longer-term engagement for one of his consulting clients as the President of Aldridge Health.
+In his first four months, David assumed responsibility of a previous acquisition, Clyde Bennet & Associates, vetted and completed a second acquisition, the divestiture of Pact-One’s Texas, Oregon, and Washington markets, including over 600 dental IT clients, and successfully combined the two.
+The newly rebranded company, Aldridge Health, was an IT services firm specializing in developing, implementing, and supporting high-quality technology solutions for dental and medical practices.
 As the President, David guided the strategic direction and operational delivery ensuring outstanding service that built lasting client relationships.
 In June of 2016, Aldridge Health was awarded the number seventeen spot on ChannelE2E’s Top 100 Vertical Market MSPs List for 2016.

 Mr. Schafran is an active volunteer in efforts to fight multiple sclerosis (MS).
 Since 2007 he has served on the Board of Directors of MS Hope for a Cure (www.MSHopeForACure.org).
 Since its inception, MS Hope for a Cure has raised over $8 million dollars.
 In turn, the organization has funded eighty-two grants for critical research and programs to help people living with MS.